The RW Short Story PrizeJudge: Paul McVeigh

 Word Count: 1500 – 5000 (title not included)

 Writing a winning story: The best way to discover what kind of stories impress the initial readers and the judges is to read them.
-The 2016 winning and shortlisted stories have all been published in the anthology, What Was Left, available in paperback and ebook through the button below.
+Get copies of the winning stories in the 2016 and 2017 prizes below.

 - Submit stories written in English through Submittable using the button below by 23.45 GMT on the deadline date (sorry late entries will not be included).